Coding comparison query

 Cohen’s Kappa coefficient is a statistical measure of inter-rater reliability which many researchers regard as more useful than the percentage agreement figure, since it takes into account the amount of agreement that could be expected to occur through chance.
 For more information, refer to the Wikipedia article Cohen's kappa.

 NVivo calculates the Kappa coefficient individually for each combination of code and file.

 If the two users are in complete agreement about which content of the file should be coded to the code, then the Kappa coefficient is 1.
 If there is no agreement between the two users (other than what could be expected by chance), the Kappa coefficient is ≤ 0.
 A value between 0 and 1 indicates partial agreement.

 The Kappa coefficient is calculated as follows.
 (Note that the units of measure used in this calculation depend on the file type.
 For example, for documents the units of measure are characters, while for audios and videos the units of measure are seconds of duration.)

 - Calculate the expected frequency by which the agreement between users could have occurred by chance (ΣEF), by summing:

-- The number of units of the file’s content coded at the node by user A, multiplied by the number of units coded at the node by user B, divided by the total number of units in the file (EF1)
+- The number of units of the file’s content coded to the code by user A, multiplied by the number of units coded to the code by user B, divided by the total number of units in the file (EF1)

-- The number of units of the file’s content not coded at the node by user A, multiplied by the number of units not coded at the node by user B, divided by the total number of units in the file (EF2)
+- The number of units of the file’s content not coded to the code by user A, multiplied by the number of units not coded to the code by user B, divided by the total number of units in the file (EF2)